Michael-Steshenko/RefinedGunz/README.md

 Refined Gunz is a modified version of Gunz the Duel, a game by MAIET Entertainment.
 It's based on the leaked Gunz 1.0 source from around 2007.

 # Usage
 To start up a basic local server and play on that, download binaries from the [Releases](https://github.com/Asunaya/RefinedGunz/releases) page on here, run the server (MatchServer.exe) and then run the client (Gunz.exe).

+## making an 'OWNER' account
+You can create an account in game, to make this user OWNER open the Server folder, and open GunzDB.sq3 with SQLiteStudio, under Tables > Account, choose the data tab, find your account and change UGradeId to 255.

 There is no additional configuration required.

 To connect to someone else's server instance, change the IP in config.xml to their IP or domain.
 (Make sure ports are open, etc.)